 There are too many tempting moments when you are alone with your thoughts that it might be easy to pick up the phone and reach back out to your ex.

 It’s time to move on.
 One way is to make sure there are some hobby projects that you can focus on when your mind wants to gravitate to those old thoughts.

 7. Do Get In The Gym, But More Importantly Sign Up For An Athletic Event Of Some Sort

 I joined an MMA gym and signed up for the Hero Rush athletic event.

 There are two aspects of using the gym as a tool to regain confidence after a failed relationship.

 I will cover that in just a moment, but

 Remember, during stressful times it’s easy to fall into old habits or create really bad new ones.
 Take my husband for example after his divorce.

-He found himself just lying in bed with cuttling with a green bottle of Jaeger.
+He found himself just lying in bed, cuddling with a green bottle of Jaeger.
 This didn’t exactly help him head in a new direction in life.
 We can all have a tendency to look for the path of least resistance in order to cope.
 This is not a good time to do that.